 Dubai is the crown jewel of the desert kingdom of the UAE, shining like a beacon attracting tourists from all over the world.
 Yet, it is not the only tourist friendly city in the Emirates, its neighbor – Abu Dhabi, is definitely making its mark on the tourist itinerary.
-If you are in Dubai for 4 days or more or are an expat eager to soak in the sights of UAE, then definitely move Abu Dhabi up on your list of day trips from Dubai!
+If you are in Dubai for 4 days or more or are an expat eager to soak in the sights of UAE, then definitely take a day trip from Dubai to Abu Dhabi- you won't regret it.

 Abu Dhabi - UAE's Cultural Heart

 Abu Dhabi is the capital city of the Emirate of Abu Dhabi as well as the capital city of the United Arab Emirates.